 Scholarly Commons Citation

 Page, Joseph A., "Liability for Unreasonably and Unavoidably Unsafe Products: Does Negligence doctrine Have a Role to Play" (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1141.
+1141.